'Armored Core 6' release date, trailer and latest news

 It’s clear that Armored Core 6: Fires Of Rubicon is primed to be a slightly different experience to its predecessors, one that will hopefully incorporate everything the developer has learned over the last decade of game design.
 From what we’ve heard, the is still very much an Armored Core game, so those hoping for some Souls-like twists may be disappointed at launch.

-For now, we don’t know all that much about Armored Core 6.
-A trailer has been revealed, and we know that it is planned for release this year.
-As we progress through 2023, it’s likely that we will hear more and more on the game.
+Armored Core 6 just received a full release date, alongside a brand new trailer.
+This gives us our best look yet at the upcoming action-rpg, but there’s still plenty we don’t know yet.
 When new information is released, you’ll find it here.
 While we wait for more on Armored Core 6, here’s what we know so far.

 Armored Core 6 release date